Help & FAQs

 3. How do therapists work together with other professionals, like my doctor?

 It is important that your care team is connected, often including general/primary care practitioners, psychiatrists, case managers, and/or other allied professionals (e.g., attorneys) working in your service.
 While completing a release of information (ROI) authorization form, you and your therapist will collaborate to determine what is to be disclosed to and/or obtained from other members of your care team.
-Typically, therapists will share a general summary of treatment containing when therapy began, frequency of therapy appointments, your presenting concerns, diagnosis, treatment plan (i.e., your goals and objectives for therapy), and degree of progress toward your goals and objectives.
+Typically, therapists will share a general summary of treatment containing when therapy began, frequency of therapy appointments, diagnosis, treatment plan (i.e., your goals and objectives for therapy), and degree of progress toward your goals and objectives.

 1. What is the difference between a mental health emergency and a crisis?